Galinstan: Physical properties

-Unlike mercury, galinstan tends to wet and adheres to many materials, including glass, which can limit its use as a direct replacement material in some situations.
+In the presence of oxygen at concentrations above 1 ppm, the surface of bulk galinstan oxidizes to Ga2O3.
+Unlike mercury, galinstan tends to wet and adheres to many materials, including glass, due to its surface oxide.
+This can limit its use as a direct replacement material in some situations, but can also be utilized in some situations.

 Uses

-The non-toxic galinstan replaces mercury in thermometers; the tube interior must be coated with gallium oxide to prevent it from wetting the glass.
+Galinstan can replace mercury in thermometers at moderate temperatures.

 Galinstan has higher reflectivity and lower density than mercury.
 In astronomy, it can replace mercury in liquid-mirror telescopes.

-Metals or alloys like galinstan that are liquids at room temperature are often used by overclockers and enthusiasts as a thermal interface for computer hardware cooling, where their higher thermal conductivity compared to thermal pastes, and thermal epoxies can allow slightly higher clock speeds and CPU processing power achieved in demonstrations and competitive overclocking.
+Metals or alloys like galinstan that are liquids at room temperature are often used by overclockers and enthusiasts as a thermal interface for computer hardware cooling, where their higher thermal conductivity compared to thermal pastes and thermal epoxies can allow slightly higher clock speeds and CPU processing power achieved in demonstrations and competitive overclocking.
 Two examples are Thermal Grizzly Conductonaut and Coolaboratory Liquid Ultra, with thermal conductivities of 73 and 38.4 W/mK respectively.
-Unlike ordinary thermal compounds which are easy to apply and present a low risk of damaging hardware, galinstan is electrically conductive and causes liquid metal embrittlement in many metals including aluminum which is commonly used in heatsinks.
+Unlike ordinary thermal compounds which are easy to apply and present a low risk of damaging hardware, galinstan is electrically conductive and causes liquid metal embrittlement in many metals including aluminium which is commonly used in heatsinks.
 Despite these challenges the users who are successful with their application do report good results.
 In August 2020, Sony Interactive Entertainment patented a galinstan-based thermal interface solution suitable for mass production, for use on the PlayStation 5.

 Galinstan is difficult to use for cooling fission-based nuclear reactors, because indium has a high absorption cross section for thermal neutrons, efficiently absorbing them and inhibiting the fission reaction.
 Conversely, it is being investigated as a possible coolant for fusion reactors.
 Its nonreactivity makes it safer than other liquid metals, such as lithium and mercury.

-Galinstan is used as a liquid, deformable conductor in soft robotics and stretchable electronics.
+The wetting characteristics of galinstan can be utilized to fabricate conductive patterns, allowing it to be used as a liquid, deformable conductor in soft robotics and stretchable electronics.
 Galinstan can be used to replace wires, interconnects, and electrodes as well as the conductive element in inductor coils and dielectric composites for soft capacitors.

 X-ray equipment

-Extremely high-intensity sources of 9.25 keV X-rays (gallium K-alpha line) for X-ray phase microscopy of fixed tissue (such as mouse brain), from a focal spot about 10 μm × 10 μm, and 3-D voxels of about one cubic micrometer, may be obtained with an X-ray source that uses a liquid-metal galinstan anode.
+Extremely high-intensity sources may be obtained with an X-ray source that uses a liquid-metal galinstan anode of 9.25 keV X-rays (gallium K-alpha line) for X-ray phase microscopy of fixed tissue (such as mouse brain), from a focal spot about 10 μm × 10 μm, and 3-D voxels of about one cubic micrometer.
 The metal flows from a nozzle downward at a high speed, and the high-intensity electron source is focused upon it.
 The rapid flow of metal carries current, but the physical flow prevents a great deal of anode heating (due to forced-convective heat removal), and the high boiling point of galinstan inhibits vaporization of the anode.